 There’s nothing like hands-on experience.
 So in building its military-themed game, Early Warning staff goes beyond the traditional tools of game development.
-Programmers, artists and other members of the team working on Atrocity: Field of Hands receive training on the firing range to help bring authenticity to their work.
+Programmers, artists and other members of the company receive training on the firing range to help bring authenticity to their work.
 While the studio is comprised of military vets with extensive combat experience, from production managers to game writers and artists, not everyone has a military background.

 “It’s a great opportunity for our team members to gain first-hand experience in the handling and performance of the different weapons that we are recreating in our game,” said Chief Military Advisor Mark Wheeler.
 “Whether it’s the feel of a particular firearm, how it sounds or the effect it has on a target.”